Noncommutative coordinates for symplectic representations: Maximal framed local systems

-Reasoning similarly to the proof of Lemma~\ref{lem_sum_mu_T_indep} and with the help of finite coverings of~$S$, one has \begin{lem} A framed symplectic local system is maximal \begin{itemize} \item if and only if, for every triangulation~$\mathcal{T}$ and every triangle~$T$ of~$\mathcal{T}$, $\mu^T(\mathcal{F}, \sigma)=n$; \item if and only if, for every $3$-gon~$\tau$, the Maslov index of $f_\tau( \mathcal{F}, \sigma)$ is maximal. \end{itemize} \end{lem}
+Based on Corollary~\ref{cor:max-iff-triangle-are-max}, we introduce the following definition. \begin{df} A framed local system $(\mathcal{F}, \sigma)$ is said to be \emph{maximal} if there exists a triangulation~$\mathcal{T}$ of~$S$ for which $\mu^T( \mathcal{F}, \sigma)=n$ for every triangle~$T$ of~$\mathcal{T}$. \end{df} We denote by $\Mf( S, \Sp(2n, \R))$ the space of maximal framed symplectic local systems.
+Reasoning similarly to the proof of Lemma~\ref{lem_sum_mu_T_indep} and with the help of finite coverings of~$S$, one has \begin{lem} For a framed symplectic local system, the following are equivalent: \begin{itemize} \item it is maximal; \item for every triangulation~$\mathcal{T}$ and every triangle~$T$ of~$\mathcal{T}$, $\mu^T(\mathcal{F}, \sigma)=n$; \item for every $3$-gon~$\tau$, the Maslov index of $f_\tau( \mathcal{F}, \sigma)$ is maximal. \end{itemize} \end{lem}

-Since every arc is an edge of at least one $3$-gon, one gets: \begin{cor} A maximal framed local system is $\alpha$-tranverse for every arc~$\alpha$. \end{cor}
+Since every arc belongs to at least one $3$-gon, one gets: \begin{cor} A maximal framed local system is $\alpha$-transverse for every arc~$\alpha$. \end{cor}

 \begin{rem} When $r>0$, the notion of maximality really depends on the pair $(\mathcal{F}, \sigma)$ and not only on~$\mathcal{F}$; this is flagrant when~$S$ is a disk.
 Summing the Maslov indices for all the triangles of~$\mathcal{T}$, one could define a notion of Toledo number in this wider setting; the interest of this notion seems nevertheless limited. \end{rem}